Courses

 12. Which Countries Saw the Greatest Increase in VPN Usage?

-According to Statista4, the countries hardest hit by the coronavirus were also the countries with the biggest surge in VPN use.
-Italy and the United States led the pack in expanding usage of VPNs in March of 2020, with Italy seeing 160 percent growth and the U.S. increasing VPN usage by 124 percent.
+According to Statista4, Italy and the United States led the pack with the greatest increase in VPN usage in March of 2020, with Italy seeing 160 percent growth and the U.S. increasing VPN usage by 124 percent.
+This means the countries hardest hit by the coronavirus were also the countries with the biggest surge in VPN use.

 Other countries were also quick to adopt VPNs, though the third highest position belongs to Spain, which saw usage increase by 58 percent.